jasonlu6/TECAN-ECHO-Test-Results/README.md

-# TECAN-ECHO-Test-Results
+# TECAN-ECHO Conversion Tools:

-The test result files for TECAN / ECHO conversion
+# tecan_converter.py: Convert from TECAN to ECHO

+# echo_converter.py: Convert from ECHO to TECAN